OpLumina/CNN-Lab/README.md

 **Done Today:**
 * Image Color Normalization and Resizing to 64x64 **(pre-process.py)**
-* Turning the Processed image into a NumPy Array **(pre-process.py)**
+* Turning the Processed image into a NumPy Array **(pre-process.py)** **To Do:**
+* Feature extraction: 3x3 sliding window converts the 64x64 image into 32x32 and 16x16

 ## 5/5/2026: